Tashkent State University of Economics

-TSEU was the first American-style business school in Uzbekistan.
-It maintains ties with notable universities in the US, Great Britain, and Germany and houses the largest university library in Central Asia.
-The university has over 600 faculty members, including members of the Academy of Sciences of Uzbekistan, the Academy of Humanities of the Russian Federation, the Academy of Natural Sciences of the Republic of Kazakhstan, and the International Academy of Work and Employment.
+TSUE was the first American-style business school in Uzbekistan.
+It maintains partnership agreements with universities in the United States, the United Kingdom, Germany, and other countries, and houses the largest university library in Central Asia.
+As of 2025, the university enrolled more than 23,000 students, including over 1,100 international students, and employed around 1,450 academic staff, among them members of the Academy of Sciences of Uzbekistan, the Academy of Humanities of the Russian Federation, the Academy of Natural Sciences of the Republic of Kazakhstan, and the International Academy of Work and Employment.